-These are the questions we heard from many of our public sector clients, so we decided to do something about it.
-The result is our Corporate Services Benchmarking Tool, which allows public sector organisations to compare their performance with similar-scale organisations across a range of corporate services functions, including those using shared services arrangements.
-It is not just for government – universities and not-for-profit organisations can use it as well.
+Nous’ Corporate Services Benchmarking Tool allows public sector organisations to compare their performance with similar-scale organisations across a wide range of corporate services functions, including those using shared services arrangements.
+The benchmarks also cover universities and not-for-profit organisations.

-To compare organisations, the tool includes a large and expanding database with information about staff and funding levels across 10 functional areas, namely: communications; finance; human resources; information technology; legal; ministerial; procurement; property; risk, audit and compliance; and strategy and planning.
-Drilling down deeper, the tool covers nearly 50 service areas.
+To compare organisations, the tool includes a large and expanding database with information about staff and funding levels across 10 functional areas: communications; finance; human resources; information technology; legal; ministerial; procurement; property; risk, audit and compliance; and strategy and planning.
+Within these 10 functional areas, the benchmarking tool drills down to about 50 service areas.

 The benchmarking tool draws on data from 20 organisations, including federal and state government agencies and not-for-profit organisations.
 The database expands as more organisations use the tool.

-Once public sector leaders have gained insights from the Corporate Services Benchmarking Tool, there are several ways they can put these insights into practice:
+Once public-sector leaders have gained insights from the Corporate Services Benchmarking Tool, there are several ways to use these insights:

 We are confident every public agency can benefit from using the Corporate Services Benchmarking Tool.

-Recently we used the benchmarking tool to help a large Commonwealth Government policy agency better understand how it was performing on costs.
-The agency was benchmarked against a smaller number of similar agencies, followed by a larger number of other agencies and organisations.
+Recently we used the benchmarking tool to help a large Federal Government policy agency better understand how it was performing on costs.
+The agency was benchmarked against similar agencies, followed by a larger number of other agencies and organisations.

-In order to benchmark the agency’s corporate services against comparable federal and state agencies, we analysed its corporate services to group its corporate sub-branches by functional area.
+To benchmark the agency’s corporate services against comparable federal and state agencies, we grouped its corporate services by functional area.
 We found the agency had seven functional areas, including finance, legal and communications.

-For each of these functional areas, we calculated the average staffing level: in raw numbers, as a proportion of the total corporate function and as a proportion of the entire agency.
+For each of these functional areas, we calculated the average staffing level in full time equivalents (FTE), as a proportion of the total corporate function and as a proportion of the entire agency.
 We performed the same calculations for operating expenditure.

-The next step was to drill down further into each functional area to gather data for specific service area.
-For example, under the finance functional area sat the service areas of executive, budget, finance, shared services and financial business support.
+The next step was to drill down into each functional area to gather data for the specific service areas.
+For example, under the finance functional area there were the service areas of executive, budget, finance, shared services and financial business support.
 For each of these, we gathered information on the average staffing level and the operating expenditure, using them to calculate the proportion of each within their respective functional area.